lucidworks/fusion-financial-demo/README.md

 ### Setup myenv.sh

-   If you're using a default Fusion 4.x setup, then you can skip this step and pass the path to Fusion (e.g. `/opt/fusion/4.0.0`) to install.sh, which will create a myenv.sh script with the default settings.
+   If you're using a default Fusion 4.x setup, then you can skip this step and pass the path to Fusion (e.g. `/opt/fusion/4.1.1`) to install.sh, which will create a myenv.sh script with the default settings.

    However, if you're using a customized Fusion installation, or are not using the default password, etc, then `cp myenv.sh.tmpl myenv.sh` and then edit `./myenv.sh` to verify all env vars are correct for your environment.

 ### Run

-  1. `./prerequisites.sh` to download any necessary data and/or install connectors.
-  1. <FILL ME IN>
-  1. Setup your passwords/secrets: (<FILL ME IN>: This may not be needed for your application)
-      1. `cp setup/password_file.json.tmpl setup/password_file.json`
-          1. `secret.1.<FILL ME IN>` are for data source <FILL ME IN>
-          1. <FILL ME IN> with any other password details users need to know.
-  1. Open `setup/password_file.json` and fill in.
-NEVER CHECK IN THIS FILE!
   1. Run `./install.sh`

-That's it.
-Browse to:
+  1. Run `./redeploy-data.sh`

- 1. http://localhost:8780/<FILL ME IN>/ for the end user UI
+  1. Browse to http://localhost:8764/ for the Fusion Admin UI
+  1. Go to the `Datasources` and run all.
+Let the `yahoo-news` datasource run for a long time.
+The `sp500` and `sp500-historical` datasources take 1-2 minutes, and the rest are quick.
- 1. http://localhost:8764/ for the Fusion Admin UI
+  1. Browse to http://localhost:8780/MarketResearch/login/ for the end user UI

 # Development